hectorplinio/katas/README.md

 This exercise counts how many times each value of a specific property appears in an array of objects.

+For more details, please refer to the [README](src/countValueFrequency/README.md) inside the `src/countValueFrequency` directory.

+### Kata 15: twoSum

+This exercise finds indices of two numbers in an array that add up to a given target.

+For more details, please refer to the [README](src/twoSum/README.md) inside the `src/twoSum` directory.

+### Kata 16: isPalindrome

+This exercise checks if a given string is a palindrome, considering only alphanumeric characters and ignoring cases.

+For more details, please refer to the [README](src/isPalindrome/README.md) inside the `src/isPalindrome` directory.

+### Kata 17: fizzBuzz

+This exercise outputs the FizzBuzz representation of numbers from 1 to a given integer.

-For more details, please refer to the README inside the src/countValueFrequency directory.
+For more details, please refer to the [README](src/fizzBuzz/README.md) inside the `src/fizzBuzz` directory.

 ## Development